andreasdominik/ADoSnipsFire/README.md

 most probably *not* work out-of-the-box.
 However, the apps are developped with 2 levels of API (like shown in the framework documentation) and implement more functionality as currently used by the skills.
-Therefore it should be easy to fork the apps and adapt the code to whatever one needs by calling the proper API fnctions.
+Therefore it should be easy to fork the apps and adapt the code to whatever is necessary just by calling the proper API functions.

 # Julia